Animal Cruelty Investigations

 Investigating reports of animal cruelty is one of the toughest but one of the most vital parts of our mission.

-The SPCA of Texas maintains a Rescue and Investigations Department with six full-time humane investigators, two educators, one supervisor and one case manager.
-The humane investigators respond to more than 3,000 cases of cruelty each year in Texas of which less than 35--or right around one percent--are pursued with civil charges.
+The SPCA of Texas maintains an Animal Cruelty Investigations Unit with six full-time humane investigators, two educators, one supervisor and one case manager.
+The humane investigators respond to more than 3,000 cases of cruelty each year in Texas of which less than 20--less than one percent--are pursued with civil charges.
 The balance of the cruelty investigations are resolved through education and compliance.

-Receiving an average of 3,000-5,000 calls a year from people who have seen or know about cases of animal cruelty, the Rescue and Investigations team rescues approximately 1,500 animals in distress each year in a variety of Texas counties.
+Receiving an average of 3,000-5,000 calls a year from people who have seen or know about cases of animal cruelty, the Animal Cruelty Investigations Unit rescues approximately 1,500 animals in distress each year in a variety of Texas counties.
 The phone calls are requests for investigation because the animals don’t have water, food, shelter or care.
 Other calls often include cruel confinement or abuse concerns.

 Most animals investigated or rescued are dogs, cats, horses and cattle.
-Humane Investigators receive on-the-job training in Animal Cruelty and continuing education of different varieties.
+Humane Investigators receive on-the-job training in animal cruelty investigations and continuing education of different varieties.